slowburn-dev/DataConfig/Misc/Docs/Source/Integration.md

 ## Integrate `DataConfig` Plugin

-You should try adding DataConfig as a plugin into your C++ project to get started.
+The easiest way to try out DataConfig is to add it as a plugin into your C++ project.
 In this section we'll walk through the steps of integrating DataConfig plugin into a empty UE C++ Project.

 1. Get a copy of this repository.
 Then copy  `./DataConfig` (where `DataConfig.uplugin` is located) into your project's `Plugins` directory.